calamuslabs/calamus-sdk/README.md

  *  transferPrivilege (number): who can transfer this stream, 0: "Only Recipient",1: "Only Sender",2: "Both",3: "Neither"
  *  trxHash (string): hash of transaction
  *  type (string): type of stream in list (Icoming/Outgoing)
- *  withdrawAmount (string): number of token user have withdrawn
+ *  withdrawAmount (string): number of token recipient have withdrawn
  * }>
  * ]>
  */